-Students will need to contact the evaluation company they select for their particular foreign transcripts evaluation procedure.
-Once completed, have the evaluation report mailed to the Evaluations Office, Cuyamaca College, 900 Rancho San Diego Parkway, El Cajon, CA 92019
+Students will need to contact the evaluation credential company they select for their particular foreign transcript evaluation procedure and costs associated with a request.
+Once completed, have the detailed evaluation report mailed directly to the Admissions Office, Cuyamaca College, 900 Rancho San Diego Parkway, El Cajon, CA 92019.

-CUYAMACA COLLEGE'S PROCEDURE FOR THE EVALUATION OF FOREIGN TRANSCRIPTS
+CUYAMACA COLLEGE PROCEDURE FOR THE EVALUATION OF FOREIGN TRANSCRIPTS

-Students must submit to Admissions and Records a detailed evaluation report from one of the companies listed above with subject breakdowns and grades from the official foreign transcripts.
-The official report must be in English and in a sealed envelope.

-- The official report will be reviewed by the Cuyamaca College Evaluations Office regarding the possible clearing of general education courses for graduation. - English and speech courses on any evaluation report will be awarded elective credit only. - Courses will only be used to satisfy major requirements with the approval of the department on a "Modification of Major" form. - 5.
-Courses will not be used for General Education Breadth or IGETC certifications. - 6.
-In some instances, additional documentation such as the course syllabus or detailed course description may be needed before an evaluation of foreign course work can be completed. - Official transcripts will not be required by Cuyamaca College since the official transcripts are submitted to the evaluation service.
+- Students must submit to Admissions and Records a detailed evaluation report from a NACES member agency with subject breakdowns and grades.
+The official evaluation credential report must be received by Cuyamaca College in a sealed envelope.
+Unofficial credential evaluation reports will not be accepted. - The official report will be reviewed by the Cuyamaca College Evaluations Office regarding the possible clearing of general education for graduation. - English and Communication courses on any evaluation report will be awarded elective credit only. - Courses will only be used to satisfy major requirements with the approval of the department on a "Modification of Major" form. - 5.
+International coursework is not considered transferable.
+Check with transfer institution. - In some instances, additional documentation such as the course syllabus or detailed course description may be needed before an evaluation of foreign coursework can be completed. - 7.
+Official transcripts from foreign institutions are not required by Cuyamaca College. - Foreign coursework is not used to clear prerequisites.
+See specific department for exceptions.